sweng-epfl/public/project/bootcamp/Intro.md

 To run your app, you can now use "Run" > "Run 'app'".
 It will take a few seconds to start up the emulator and then you will see Android itself start up, followed by your app.

+> [!IMPORTANT]
-> :information_source: If you're running the emulator on Linux, you may need to manually configure hardware acceleration.
+> If you're running the emulator on Linux, you may need to manually configure hardware acceleration.
 > Follow the [official instructions](https://developer.android.com/studio/run/emulator-acceleration#vm-linux) on how to setup KVM.
 > If you run into the error `/dev/kvm device permission denied` then [this StackOverflow post](https://stackoverflow.com/questions/37300811/android-studio-dev-kvm-device-permission-denied/45749003) will help you troubleshoot it.